dansgithubuser/dlal/README.md

 	- crash.txt?
 - upgrade system viewer to editor, build like midi editor

+- radio (load a bunch of sounds and select between them)
+- bunch of simple components
+	- adsr
+	- sine
+	- look to analog synths for examples

 - save and load system
 	- midi controllee, all components
 - midi editor